StevenSLXie/talyon/newsletter-app/IMPLEMENTATION_SUMMARY.md

 - Focus on quality matches, not quantity
 - Save time and increase success rates

-This implementation provides a solid foundation for a resume-based job matching platform that delivers on the core promise of targeted job recommendations.
+This implementation provides a solid foundation for Talyon, a resume-based job matching platform that delivers on the core promise of targeted job recommendations.